 Add the water or stock to the pan, and place on the element – bring to the boil and simmer for a few minutes, stirring constantly with a wooden spoon.
 Use a potato masher and mash the roasted vegetables to get as much flavour as you can from them into the gravy.
 Make sure you taste the gravy and add a little salt and pepper if it needs it.
 Pour the gravy through a sieve, mashing the vegetables with the back of a spoon

 As delicious as this was, there are left-overs!
-Pork belly is fatty, and a girl does not need seconds as much as she would have liked to have indulged 🙂
+Pork belly is a high fat meat, perfect for the Ketogenic diet which is low carb and healthy fats – even so a girl does not need seconds as much as she would have liked to have indulged 🙂

 I’m thinking the left-overs could do well in Pulled-Pork Nachos ? or maybe Sweet and Smoky Pulled Pork Quesadilla’s?
 I don’t think it will be a problem to devour the left-overs – the problem will be choosing how!